 «Twenty minutes and it costs 200 €.
 OK ? »

-Annoying.
-But our negotiating position left us no other choice but to agree, while trying to look relieved.
+Much and annoying money.
+But our bargaining power left us no other option than to say yes please while trying to look relieved

 Twenty minutes later, the entrepreneurial ormeggiatori returned with a man in diving suit.
 The man took put on diving equipment, slipped into the water, dived and sent bubbles of air to the surface.
 Two minutes later he reappeared.
 Triumphantly, he raised his hand with the line in the air.
 We and the many spectators who had gathered at the quayside to follow the drama applauded cheerfully.
 As an extra service, our man once again dived under Heron and tightened a screw securing an anode.